-The situation may stem / result / arise 1 the fact that ...
-It may 2 a natural consequence / a knock-on effect of ...
-Doubtless, it has been brought 3 for / triggered by ...
-What has led 4 for / has given rise to / has engendered such a situation is the way ...

-It has a significant bearing / a profound influence / a major impact on 5 people feel and see themselves.
-It is an issue that could affect / influence / impact on the ...
-6 underlying reason / feasible justification for the choice could easily be ...

-This is what may prompt / push people 7 hite bite off more than they can chew.
+The situation may stem / result / arise 1 1 the fact that It may 2 1 a natural consequence / a knock-on effect of Doubtless, it has been brought 3 1 / triggered by What has led 4 1 / has given rise to / has engendered such a situation is the way It has a significant bearing / a profound influence / a major impact on 5 1 people feel and see themselves.
+It is an issue that could affect / influence / impact on the 6 1 underlying reason / feasible justification for the choice could easily be This is what may prompt / push people 7 1 bite off more than they can chew.

-- 5 Work in pairs and answer the questions, using the expressions from the Phrase Bank above and the prompts given. - 1 Why do more and more young people complain of living under stress and feeling depressed? taking on too much • too much time online • can't tackle stress - 2 People are becoming aware of the importance of their mental well-being.
-What may cause such a trend? social campaigns • media and celebrities • self-centered approach to life - 6> Read the tips for fostering your mental well-being and rank them.
-Then work in groups of three and compare your ideas.
-Justify your answers.

-meditate squash negativity and amp up positivity don't dwell on mistakes stop moaning set realistic goals wolf down lots of chocolate give yourself pep talks be fiercely proud of who you are feel free to do silly things eliminate all 'What if ...?' thoughts opinion and for and against essays
+- $5\rangle$ Work in pairs and answer the questions, using the expressions from the Phrase Bank above and the prompts given. - Why do more and more young people complain of living under stress and feeling depressed? taking on too much • too much time online • can't tackle stress - People are becoming aware of the importance of their mental well-being.
+What may cause such a trend? social campaigns media and celebrities self-centered approach to life meditate squash negativity and amp up positivity don't dwell on mistakes stop moaning set realistic goals wolf down lots of chocolate give yourself pep talks be fiercely proud of who you are feel free to do silly things eliminate all 'What if ...?' thoughts opinion and for and against essays